Use this article to troubleshoot Video Doorbell error messages in the app.

 - Check the batteries.
-In Event Response mode, the batteries may deplete faster than when the doorbell is connected to powered wiring, or on a system with a Sync Module.
+In Event Response mode, the batteries will deplete faster than when the doorbell is connected to powered wiring, or on a system with a Sync Module.
 Perform a power reset of the doorbell by removing the batteries for 5 seconds and then re-insert them.
-Wait for another 30 seconds to see if the doorbell connects..
+Wait for another 30 seconds to see if the doorbell connects.

-If none of these tips resolve your issue, use the following steps for additional troubleshooting information.
+If none of these tips resolve your issue, try these additional troubleshooting steps.

 Tap the Doorbell Offline message and you will be given two options: Change Wi-Fi or Delete Doorbell.
 Use the sections below for guidance on how to to follow through with these steps.